-Estimated contributions, grants and net event proceeds for FYE 2024 are budgeted to be approximately \$3,780,000.
-General expenditures are budgeted to be approximately \$4,518,000 in FYE 2024.
+Estimated contributions, grants and net event proceeds for the year ended June 30, 2025 are budgeted to be approximately \$4,283,000.
+General expenditures are budgeted to be approximately \$5,891,000 for the year ended June 30, 2025.

-An additional \$183,254 is reflected as available from the board-designated reserve fund and Star Fund spending withdrawals, which are both included in the financial assets available to meet cash needs for general expenditure within one year total above.
+An additional \$225,803 is reflected as available from the board-designated reserve fund and Star Fund spending withdrawals, which are both included in the financial assets available to meet cash needs for general expenditure within one year total above.
+The remaining budget shortfall is to funded by amounts in the reserve fund.